 Common uses of Public Cloud

-A hybrid cloud solution uses the combination of on-prem infrastructure and public or private cloud resources to reap the advantages of both solutions.
+It’s important to think of hybrid cloud and multicloud as two different and separate terms.
+By definition, hybrid refers to incorporating across different things, thus hybrid cloud refers to a combination of public and private cloud resources that support similar or complementary tasks to reap the advantages of both solutions.
 Organizations can make use of the different resources for different operational and technology needs in an integrated manner that ensures optimal performance and can meet changing business needs.

 With resources moving to the cloud, securing the cloud becomes just as important for an organization as securing on-prem resources.
 Cloud security comprises all of the resources, mechanisms, and strategies that are used to protect applications and data stored in, or processed by the cloud.
 It handles the same responsibilities that would be the focus in a traditional data center environment; securing applications, protecting data, authentication, and supporting compliance, but you have the ability to perform these activities in a flexible manner.